Sentence With Juxtaposition

 4. Juxtaposition of Imagery and Tone:

 This is a more sophisticated form of juxtaposition that combines contrasting images with conflicting tones.
-For example, describing a lavish party with grim undertones, or depicting a peaceful landscape with a sense of impending doom.
+Day to day, for example, describing a lavish party with grim undertones, or depicting a peaceful landscape with a sense of impending doom.
 This can be a very effective way to create suspense or irony.

 • "The laughter echoed through the grand ballroom, but the chilling silence in her heart was deafening."
 The juxtaposition of joyous imagery with a tone of despair heightens the emotional impact.